Tuesday, February 06, 2024

 Evenings at Shadow Lake Lodge are very cozy and warm

 Nothing says decadence in the backcountry like hot water and sleeping in a real bed off the ground!
 Take a hot shower when you arrive and enjoy a comfortable sleep in your own private heated cabin with two double or queen sized beds per cabin.
-(A couple of cabins also have king beds for a romantic getaway.)
+(A couple of cabins also have king beds and there's one family cabin with a single bed, bunks, and a double bed.)

 Other than the private cabins, there are two shared cabins, one for meals, and one with a fireplace for common gathering.
-Come winter the shared fireplace cabin is a very cozy place and we enjoyed afternoon yoga sessions after skiing (yoga mats provided.)
+Come winter the shared fireplace cabin is a very cozy place and we enjoyed afternoon yoga sessions after skiing.
 The cabin is also loaded with a variety of games and a large reading selection (books + outdoor magazines.)

 No backcountry camping here!